biodati/studio_help/docs/sections/knowledge/a_walk_through_the_curation_interface-_adding_knowledge.md

 ![[curation12.jpg]]

 For more on Validation, see: [[Assertion Validation]].
-If you need to edit an assertion or validation, simply click on the field in the assertion (or annotation) that needs to be edited, and type.
+If you need to edit an assertion or annotation, simply click on the field in the assertion (or annotation) that needs to be edited, and type.
 The completion engine will help.
 See also: [[Editing Assertions]].

-In you wish to add your new nanopub to a collection, you will need to edit the Metadata.
+If you wish to add your new nanopub to a collection, you will need to edit the Metadata.
 Click on the collections box (1).
 Click Edit(2).
 Type in the collection name in the value field (3).
-The nanopub can be added to multiple collections by selecting "list of strings" and entering multiple names, separated by commas.
+Collections are always a "list of strings", even if the nanopub is only added to a single collection.
+The nanopub can be added to multiple collections by entering multiple names, separated by commas.
 Click Create/Update (4).  for more details, see: [[Collections-Adding and editing Metadata]]

 ![[knowledge_27.png]]